pmem/pmem.github.io/content/blog/2022/async.md

 The purpose of the vdm is to provide a common interface for asynchronous memory operations.
-Software can then be written once using the vdm abstraction but, at runtime, choose between various implementations based on its needs and the platform's capabilities.
-For example, an application that uses SPDK and runs on an Intel platform might want to use an [SPDK-based DSA][spdk-dsa] implementation, whereas a generic multi-platform application might want to dynamically choose between a software fallback or a platform-specific accelerator (e.g., DSA through DML).
+Software can then be written once using the vdm abstraction but, at runtime, choose between various implementations based on its needs and the platform capabilities.
+For example, an application that uses SPDK and runs on an Intel platform might want to use an [SPDK-based DSA][spdk-dsa] implementation, whereas a generic multi-platform application might want to dynamically choose between a software fallback or a hardware-specific accelerator (e.g., DSA through DML).

 ## More to come